All Products

 Task name

 DTS automatically generates a task name.
-We recommend that you specify a descriptive name that makes it easy to identify the task.
-You do not need to specify a unique task name.
+We recommend using a descriptive name for easier identification.
+The name does not need to be unique.

 Source instance information